ThomasPSpargo/COLOC-reporter/README.md

 The column headers used in the template should be included.
 Each column indicates the following:
 - ID: Character string indicating trait ID strings set in the `set.regions.txt` input file (see above)
 - type: Character string, either 'quant' or 'cc' indicating respectively whether the trait is quantitative or binary (case control)
-- prop: For trait where `type=cc`, Indicate proportion of data from cases; ignored if type is quant.
+- prop: For trait where `type=cc`, Indicate proportion of data from cases; ignored if type is quant
 - traitSD: For trait where `type=quant`, optionally indicate standard deviation of trait in the population; ignored if type is cc, and should be set to `NA` if unknown.
 This will be imputed by coloc for quantitative traits when unknown (see: R function `coloc::sdY.est`).
 - p_col: Column name for p-values
 - stat_col: Column name for test statistic, expects column referring to the beta coefficients, if odds ratios given, column must be called 'OR', and these will be converted to the betas.